Cancer Patient Transport Service | Gold Coast Hospital Foundation

 Sharks Community Benefit Fund donation supports the ongoing costs of running the Cancer Patient Transport Service through the Gold Coast Hospital Foundation

 Southport Sharks continues its commitment to the local Gold Coast community, through our charity support program, with $1 from each membership fee donated to the member’s charity of choice.
-It is with your donations Southport Sharks has raised over $186,000 for the Gold Coast Hospital Foundation (GCHF) since 2011, when it became one of our charity partners.
-This charitable, not-for-profit organisation aims to improve public health education, research and care for the Gold Coast region.
+It is with member and staff donations, that Southport Sharks has raised over $186,000 for the Gold Coast Hospital Foundation (GCHF) since 2011 when it became one of our charity partners.
+GCHF is a charitable, not-for-profit organisation who aims to improve public health education, research and care for the Gold Coast region.

 Cancer Patient Transport Service

 According to Cancer Council Queensland, over 3,600 people throughout the Gold Coast are diagnosed with cancer each year.
 This puts tremendous stress on families and support networks to transport their loved ones to and from treatment.
 If friends or family are unable to help, public transport can be uncomfortable and expensive for individuals already facing the financial pressure of cancer treatment.